Your 18-year-old doesn’t exactly know how life looks like next? No worries – here’s 3 sample budgets for 18-year-olds to help.

 - A budget for a back-up scenario for their next step in life

+It'll help with a teen improving their budgeting skills.
 I’ll show you samples of each of these types of budgets, plus give you a budget sheet to help them create each.

 1. Sample Budget for 18-Year-Old – Where They’re at Now